Camp Roger, Rockford

 Sign the waiver and get your shirt, passport, and “bib” number at early check-in or same day at Camp Roger (NOT Gazelle Sports due to a conflict).
 You may pick up your teammate’s and/or friends’ number and shirt only if you bring their signed waiver.
 For early check-in, you may park in the lot on the hill where the lodge is and the new dining hall is being built.
 For same-day check-in, you must use the shuttle system.

-You will receive a really nice hooded sweatshirt with your entry if you register before the late registration period.
-The sweatshirts run a bit on the small size so order the larger size if you are in between sizes.
+You will receive a hooded sweatshirt with your entry if you register before the late registration period.
+Uni-sex sizing.
+The sweatshirts run a bit on the small size for uni-sex sizing so order the larger size if you are in between sizes.
 You can switch sizes once registration ends.

 Members of first place teams in each division will win a handcrafted medallion made from Michigan cherry trees.